didaquis/twitter-openweathermap/README.md

 ## For deployment:
-It's a Node.js app so you can deploy this software almost anywhere: Raspberry Pi, Heroku...
+It's a Node.js app, so you can deploy this software almost anywhere: Raspberry Pi, Heroku...

 ## Useful links